akhilumat/CarND-Path-Planning-Project/README.md

 * Vehicle maintained the lane until any vehicle came in front of it and velocity decreased.
 * Then our cost functions gave values which tell us whether there are vehicles close by in the right or left lane.
 * Lane with the minimum cost was chosen to move the vehicle.

+### 6. Safety Features to avoid collision
+* The car will slow down if distance from front vehicle becomes less than 30m.
+* The car will slow down very very quickly if distance from front vehicle becomes less than 5m.
+* Car can only change lanes if its velocity is greater than 35mph, this will prevent car getting hit from behind.
+* If d value of cars in neighbouring lanes comes very close to cars d value, car will slow down quickly so that cars in the neighbouring lanes can go ahead without hitting the car.
+This generally means cars in side lanes are changing lane or behaving erraticaly.
+* Car can only change lane if there is safe gap of 50m in the new lane.